ReDI-School/intro-java/exercises/reusing_methods.md

 ### Collecting prime numbers

-Ask the user for a number `n` between 1 and 250.000.
+Ask the user for a number `n` between 1 and 50.000.
 Print the first `n` prime numbers you can find, starting from `2`.

 ## Password check

 ### 1. Minimum character count

-Write a method `public static boolean isStringLongerThan(String word, int lowerBound)` which returns `true` if `word` hast at least `lowerBound` characters.
+Write a method `public static boolean isStringLongerThan(String word, int lowerBound)` which returns `true` if `word` has at least `lowerBound` characters.

 ### 2. Contains letters and digits

-A password is just allowed to contrain letters and digits.
+A password is just allowed to contain letters and digits.
 Write a method `public static boolean containsOnlyLettersAndDigits(String word)` which returns true if a `word` just contains letters and digits.

-`True for:
-12Polizei, 1234Password and 13Zwölf11`

-`False for:
-P4$$w0rd, G€h€!m and P@ssword`

-*HINT*
+Examples:

+- `true` for: `12Polizei`, `1234Password` and `13Zwölf11`
+- `false` for: `P4$$w0rd`, `G€h€!m` and `P@ssword`

-to check if a character is a letter or digit you can use the method:
+*HINT*: to check if a character is a letter or digit you can use the method `Character.isLetterOrDigit(character)`.
-`Character.isLetterOrDigit(character)`

 ### 3. At least n digits

-Write a method `public staic boolean containsEnoughDigits(String word, int lowerboud)` which checks if a string has at least `lowerBound` digits
+Write a method `public static boolean containsEnoughDigits(String word, int lowerBound)` which checks if a string has at least `lowerBound` digits.

-*HINT*
-to check if a character is a digit you can use the method:
+*HINT*: to check if a character is a digit you can use the method `Character.isDigit(character)`.
-`Character.isDigit(character)`

 ### Check password validity

 Write a method `public static boolean isValidPassword(String password)` which checks if a password is a valid.

 A password is valid if:
- - if it is minimum 10 characters long.
+ - it is minimum 10 characters long
- - if it just contains of letters and digits
+ - it just contains of letters and digits
- - if it has at least 2 numbers
+ - it has at least 2 numbers

-*HINTS*
-Reuse the methods you implemented in `1, 2 and 3`
+*HINT*: reuse the methods you implemented in 1, 2 and 3.